 She was told then that Caylee, her beloved granddaughter, had been kidnapped by her nanny who looked after Caylee during the day while Casey was at work.
 She hadn’t reported the kidnapping she said, as she was trying to find her daughter herself.

-Over those coming weeks instead of trying to find her missing daughter, Casey Anthony showed no interest in her welfare and no concern for her whereabouts judging by her continued parties and shopping trips she spent her time attending.
+Over those coming weeks instead of trying to find her missing daughter, Casey Anthony showed no interest in her welfare and no concern for her whereabouts judging by the continued parties and shopping trips she spent her time attending.
 After 31 days Cindy Anthony, Casey Anthony’s mother, reported her granddaughter missing to the police.

 Her daughter’s skeleton was found in woods nearby the family’s home five months later on 11 December 2008.
 This little girl had clearly suffered.
 She had duct tape still visible around her nose and mouth area.
 Casey Anthony was arrested for murder when a search of her car revealed traces of chloroform in the boot along with forensic evidence suggesting a decomposing body had been in that car for a period.

 Once the case reached trial in May 2011, Casey Anthony’s defense announced a remarkable story.
 Her daughter had not been kidnapped, her defense lawyers argued, and the nanny did not even exist.
-Instead, Caylee Anthony had drowned by accident in the family swimming pool on 16 June 2008.
+Instead, Caylee Anthony drowned by accident in the family swimming pool on 16 June 2008.
 Furthermore, her father, George Anthony, had found the little girl and disposed of her body rather than admit the accident telling Casey Anthony never to tell anybody the truth.

 “How in the world can a mother wait 30 days before ever reporting her child missing?
 That’s insane, that’s bizarre… The answer is actually relatively simple.
 She never was missing.” – Defence Lawyer Jose Baez